filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 		let means = this.means;
 		let assignments = this.assignments;

-		for (const i in data) {
+        // this loop exists just because we need to get the every single "point" for (const i in data) {
 			const point = data[i];
 			const distances = [];

-			for (const j in means) {
+            // this loop exists just because we want to get the every single "mean" for (const j in means) {
 				const mean = means[j];
 				let sum = 0;